How To Do Dim Sum In Hong Kong

 For the more adventurous among us, fung zao (literally “phoenix talons”) are chicken feet deep fried and braised in various herbs and spices.

-These are the traditional favourites, but dishes vary at every dim sum joint.
+These are the traditional favourites, but dishes vary between dim sum joints.
 Some experiment with different dumpling ingredients while others go all out on the deep fried stuff.
 Serenade (owned by Maxim’s) creates cute dishes in the shape of various animals, while Crystal Jade adds multi-coloured xiao long bao (Chinese soup dumplings) and dan dan mian (noodles in spicy soup) to its dim sum offering.